 After the first month, the antique mall owner offered us an additional room…and continued to offer another room…month after month, as they came available; we were most definitely NOT asking for additional rooms!

 Expanding made me very nervous every single time.
 This wasn’t my plan or dream… though I was certainly enjoying it!
 Assuming it was God offering each new room to us as an added blessing, we filled them.
 Before we knew it, we were in five whole rooms!
+I never asked for or requested one single one of them.
+They were each offered to us, in spite of the other vendors in the same building.

 We finally emptied out our home-shop, taking it all to the antique mall, freeing up my days to work solely on the book and to take care of my mother through her surgeries, as well as the other things you’ve seen pictures of in the previous post.
 The home-shop became my writing studio.